zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry.md

 **NOTE:**  In the charts from [Extension Errors Dashboard](portalfx-telemetry-extension-errors.md), we aggregate the error messages by omitting the text which is within double quotes (") or single quotes (').
 We consider those parts to be the dynamic part of the message (e.g. an id, a timestamp etc.).
 For example, a message like [Could not find part "PartName1"] will be treated as [Could not find part ""].
 Please use this format for all the logged error messages, if you want them to be aggregated by our queries.

-## Available Power BI Dashboards
+### Available Power BI Dashboards

 Following are some of the dashboards that we support.
-If you do not have access to any of these please contact [ibiza-telemetry@microsoft.com](mailto:ibiza-telemetry@microsoft.com)
+If you do not have access to any of these please contact <a href="mailto:ibiza-telemetry@microsoft.com?subject=Do not have dashboard access">Ibiza Telemetry</a>.

 |Name                            | PowerBi Link                                                                                                                                     | Metrics Description                                                                    |
 |--------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------|